|Coupe de la Ligue 2002-2003|

 LB: Patrice Evra (France)

-Eva began his career with Nice and made his name with Monaco, but it was in Manchester United where he became one of the best left backs in the world.
-He played for the Red Devils from 2006 to 2014.
-At the time of writing, he earned 66 caps and was a key player for France since 2008.
+Evra began his career with Nice and then, Monaco.
+He played for the Red Devils from 2006 to 2014, where he became one of the best left backs in the world.
+At the time of writing, he earned 81 caps and was a key player for France since 2008.
 He was the captain of the national team.
 At South Africa 2010, he led a player revolt against Raymond Domenech.

 DM: Marcel Dib (France)